From Local Windows to Adaptive Candidates via Individualized Exploratory: Rethinking Attention for Image Super-Resolution: Methodology

-\textbf{Individualized Attention.} We introduce the concept of individualized attention, where each token maintains its own asymmetric and independent set of attention candidates.
+We analyze token-wise similarity using the attention maps of global self-attention.
+As illustrated in Fig.~\ref{fig:motivation}, similar neighbors are sparsely distributed over a region far beyond local windows and do not follow fixed spatial priors.
+This observation is consistent with prior findings: window-based methods often yield suboptimal performance, while enlarging receptive fields via fixed dilated windows brings only limited gains.
+Motivated by this insight, we allow tokens to attend to any arbitrary $k$ tokens across the entire feature map, reducing the complexity of global self-attention in Eq.~\ref{eq:standard attention} from $O(N^2)$ to $O(kN)$.
+We first introduce the concept of individualized attention, where each token maintains its own asymmetric and independent set of attention candidates.
 Specifically, individualized attention is implemented via an index matrix $ I \in \mathbb{R}^{N \times k} $, which explicitly records the global indices of the $ k $ most similar neighbors for each token.
 This formulation yields a flexible attention mechanism: when $ I $ covers all tokens, it reduces to standard self-attention; when restricted to a local window, it becomes window-based self-attention.
 Formally, the individualized attention is proposed as in the following equation

 where SMM denotes sparse matrix multiplication, $A_{ia} \in \mathbb{R}^{N \times k}$ denotes the individualized attention map, and $O_{ia} \in \mathbb{R}^{N \times d}$ denotes the final output.
 In the individualized attention, the optimization of selecting attention candidates is explicitly simplified into the optimization of the index $I$.